Andamans: Helicopter carrying 7 crashes into sea, all rescued | Business

 Andamans: Helicopter carrying 7 crashes into sea, all rescued

-A Pawan Hans helicopter carrying seven people, including the two crew members, crashed into the sea after it took off from Mayabunder in the North and Middle Andaman district on Tuesday morning, and all of them were rescued, officials said.
+A Pawan Hans helicopter carrying seven people, including two crew members, crashed into the sea after it took off from Ranghat in the North and Middle Andaman district on Tuesday morning, and all of them were rescued, officials said.

 - Country: